The FMCSA has updated the CSA’s Safety Measurement System (SMS) with new ELD violations and violation severity weights.

 Non-exempt drivers are facing severe penalties for not complying with the ELD mandate.
 Fines for ELD violations could range from $1,000 to $10,000.
 According to the North American Transportation Association, a failure to comply with 395.8(a) has an average fine of $2,867.
 The highest recorded fine is $13,680.

 Additionally, non-exempt drivers are placed out-of-service if they don’t have a compliant ELD solution, and they cannot be dispatched on their next trip until they are compliant.
-Each day is an estimated loss of $264 in revenue when drivers are out-of-service, which is on top of the amount you pay in penalties.

 Try KeepTruckin — the highest-rated ELD solution